About

 Who We Are

-We are a team of nationally recognized and collaborative attorneys who focus on defending employers and insurance carriers in a niche area of federal workers' compensation defense.
+We are a team of nationally recognized and collaborative attorneys who focus on defending employers and insurance carriers in niche areas of workers' compensation claims and who handle other civil litigation.

 Our Philosophy